 It had its Kick-Off Meeting on the 1st of June 2017 at the EUROCAE offices in Saint Denis, France.

 19 experts from the European regulators (European Commission and EASA), Standard Developing Organisations (SDOs) and UAS manufacturer and operation representation met to discuss the Terms of Reference of the Coordination group with the goal to define a way to streamline standards developing activities in Europe.

 The EUSCG is a joint coordination and advisory group established to coordinate the UAS-related standardisation activities across Europe, essentially stemming from the EU regulations and EASA rulemaking initiatives.
 The EUSCG provides a link to bridge the European activities to those at international level.

 The EUSCG work ensures a better coordination and monitoring of the relevant activities affecting standardisation:

 - update to ATM Master Plan by including UAS provisions,

 - standardisation activities executed by the relevant standardisation bodies, including EUROCAE WG-105 work programme.

 The main deliverable of the EUSCG is the European UAS Standardisation Rolling Development Plan (RDP) which will be progressively updated to reflect the current situation.
 It will also provide a method for the identification and discussion of overlaps and gaps, and as a basis for feedback to contributing organisations, to improve overall coordination of standards development.

-The preliminary version of European UAS Standardisation Rolling Development Plan is available here.
+The Version 1.0 of European UAS Standardisation Rolling Development Plan is available here.